About the testing process

 Accommodations for disabilities

-If you have a disability or a temporarily disabling condition and you would like an accommodation please contact our Disability Coordinator at (413) 775-1812, well in advance of the time you would like to take the placement tests.
+If you have a disability or a temporarily disabling condition and you would like an accommodation please contact our Office of Disability Services at (413) 775-1332, well in advance of the time you would like to take the placement tests.
 Other accommodations include “Zoom Text” software for those with visual impairments, screen reader software and testing alone in a quiet setting.

 When you have completed all your tests, a report of your scores appears on the screen and a copy will be printed out for you.
 Your scores and personal information are all confidential.
 They will be used for counseling and placement purposes.
 They may be used by GCC, the College Board or Educational Testing Service for research purposes.
 (Your identity will NOT be connected to the scores.)
 Your scores will not be used for any other purpose without your permission.